TerraBioDAO/dao-first-iteration/README.md

 The script run on local, it's useful to test the script.

+_This script deploy all contracts of the DAO at once, consider create another script to run more precise operation of deployment or contract interaction_

 ## Run scripts on local blockchain

-Foundry provide a local blockhain like Ganache from Truffle), named [Anvil](https://book.getfoundry.sh/reference/anvil/)
+Foundry provide a local blockhain like Ganache from Truffle, named [Anvil](https://book.getfoundry.sh/reference/anvil/)

 Start local blockchain: